 Match the Antennas to the Router

 The most common wireless interfaces required by mobile routers are MIMO cellular, MIMO WiFi, and GPS.
 4G LTE routers will have two cellular connections (often labeled Main and Aux on the faceplate) in a 2×2 MIMO configuration.
 5G models may have two or four cellular connections arranged as 4×4 MIMO.
-Add four WiFi 6 and GPS; suddenly, nine antennas are required – four cellular, four WiFi, and GPS.
+Nine antennas are required when four WiFi 6 and GPS are added.
+Of which, four are cellular, four WiFi, and GPS.
 Some mobile routers accommodate two independent 5G modems, requiring eight total cellular antennas.
 The total number of antennas can be substantial for a high-end mobile router.

 Examples of mobile routers and antenna pairings: